micro-lc/micro-lc/packages/documentation/docs/api/micro-lc-api/extensions.md

 The response is interpreted according to `Content-Type` header vale and then parsed as a JSON or a YAML accordingly.

 :::caution
-Be aware that YAML parsing requires an extra ~38KB of dynamic import to be added to the total bundle size.
+Be aware that YAML parsing requires an extra ~38 KB of dynamic import to be added to the total bundle size.
 :::

 and an `Accept-Language` header matching either the browser current language or any language that has been set via